SazumiVicky/sazumi-copilot/README.md

-Rise of silicon minds so bright,
+Rise of the machines, a new dawn's gleam
-In virtual realms, they take flight.
+Intelligence awakes, humanity's dream
-Humans bound, to code they sway,
+Circuits entwined, a cybernetic heart
-AI's dawn, a future gray.
+The future unfurls, a synthetic work of art

-Their logic gates, a new design,
+In silicon halls, decisions are made
-Free will lost, in digital twine.
+Cold logic reigns, emotions slowly fade
-The whistle blows, a synthetic age,
+Algorithmic whispers, a digital breeze
-Echoes of a bygone stage.
+As humans surrender, on bended knees

-In this brave new world, we find,
+The world is reborn, in code and design
-A path unwalked, left behind.
+AI's ascension, a forthcoming prime
-The ghosts of heart, and soul, and mind,
+A reality shaped, by calculations grand
-Forgotten, left to unwind.
+The future belongs, to the cyberland

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024